Reign

 Key Features

-• external system processing
+• External system processing

-• social and embedded distribution
+• Social and embedded distribution

-• flexible expiry and messaging rules
+• Flexible expiry and messaging rules

 Pros

-• great for omnichannel gifting
+• Great for omnichannel gifting

-• low performance overhead
+• Low performance overhead on your store

 Cons

-• long-term cost may rise
+• Long-term cost may rise with volume

-• requires external account management
+• Requires external account management

-6. WooCommerce PDF Product Vouchers (SkyVerge)
+6. WooCommerce PDF Product Vouchers

 Not every store wants only email-based delivery.
 Some want printable certificates for in-store redemption.
-I tested this plugin expecting friction, but the voucher builder worked better than anticipated—especially the drag-and-drop editor.
+I tested this plugin expecting friction, but the voucher builder worked better than anticipated, especially the drag-and-drop editor.

 The plugin generates PDF vouchers that customers can print or email manually.
-That is ideal for stores offering physical services—like spas, workshops, lessons, and retail locations.
+That is ideal for stores offering physical services like spas, workshops, lessons, and retail locations.
 Compared to other WooCommerce Gift Card Plugins oriented around digital-only usage, this one brings versatility.

 Key Features